Frequently Asked Questions

 Be sure to remove any wrapping (such as plastics) when packing new purchases.
 Keep in mind that whatever you are taking in your bag, should return with you, including used batteries, empty toothpaste tubes, etc. Waste disposal in remote safari destinations is often done through burning.
 What is generally appreciated, though is to leave your used reading material and magazines for local lodge or camp staff.

-Plastic shopping bags are banned in Kenya, so you will not be allowed to bring them into the country.
+Single-use plastic bags are banned in Kenya, so you will not be allowed to bring them into the country.
 Fines may be levied if these are found in your possession by customs officials.
 Please keep this in mind as you are packing.
 Also, remove any duty-free items that have been sealed in plastic bags and leave the bags on the plane.

 5. What currency is used in Kenya?
 Can I exchange money while I’m there?